forcedotcom/salesforcedx-vscode/docs/_articles/ja/user-guide/perf-enhancements.md

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 1. Under Salesforce Feature Previews, select Experimental: Deploy Retrieve.

-In this beta release, performance enhancements will only occur when running the **SFDX: Deploy this Source to Org** command from an Apex Class.
+In this beta release, performance enhancements will only occur when running the **SFDX: Deploy this Source to Org** command with the following metadata types:

+- Apex Class
+- Apex Trigger
+- Visualforce Component
+- Visualforce Page